-According to the National Centers for Environmental Information (NCEI), tsunamis took the lives of more than 290,000 million people in the past 100 years.
+According to the National Centers for Environmental Information (NCEI), tsunamis took the lives of more than 290,000 people in the past 100 years.
 Their elusive nature contributes to their deadly impact.
 Unlike many natural hazards, the number of tsunamis is low.
-In the last 100 years, just 103 fatal tsunamis struck coastlines around the globe.
+In the last 100 years, over 100 fatal tsunamis struck coastlines around the globe.

 Tsunamis: Warnings from the Past